Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 Makalu Sherpani Col Pass Trek Overview

-The Makalu Sherpani Col Pass Trek is one of the most challenging treks in the Great Himalayas Trail (GHT), taking you to a remote and desolate region in eastern Nepal.
-Col Pass Trekking is also called Ice Pass Trek, Makalu Three Pass Trek, and Makalu to Everest via Three Pass Trek that climbs via the three Highest Mountain Passes of Sherpani Col Pass (6,135 m), West Col (6,143 m), and Amphu Laptsa Pass (5,850 m).
+Col Pass Trekking is also called the Ice Pass Trek, the Makalu Three Pass Trek.
+The Makalu to Everest via Three Pass Trek that climbs via the three Highest Mountain Passes of Sherpani Col Pass (6,135 m), West Col (6,143 m), and Amphu Laptsa Pass (5,850 m).

-The Makalu Sherpani Pass Trek also takes you to the Makalu Base Camp at 4870 meters, giving you a close-up view of the fifth-highest mountain, Makalu (8,481m), and high arctic vistas of a lonely alpine forest.
-The trip also offers you a great opportunity to experience Makalu's off-the-beaten-path, which combines a rich cultural legacy, unrivaled natural beauty, and ecological diversity.
-As you walk through the abundant Makalu-Barun National Park, you could encounter endangered creatures such as the Red Panda and the Snow Leopard.
+The Makalu Sherpani Pass Trek also takes you to the Makalu Base Camp at 4870 meters.
+It gives you a close-up view of the fifth-highest mountain, Makalu (8,481m), and high arctic vistas of a lonely alpine forest.

-The journey begins with a flight from Kathmandu to Tumlingtar with the beautiful Himalayan backbone sliding beneath our plane.
-The trek starting point of this Col Pass Trek is reached after a short scenic drive to Num from Tumlingtar.
 Then the journey emerges from the calm grasslands and ascends the hidden Arun River valley with gradual ascents and descents to the Kongma Danda.
 The trail climbs all the way to Langmale Kharka, passing through Makalu and crossing the Barun Khola.

 The climb to Sherpani Col (6,135m) and West Col (6,143m) requires a long period at altitude and some steep slopes, but it is rewarded with spectacular views of Mt.
 Makalu (8,463m) to the north and Island Peak (6,189m) to the west.

-The Makalu Sherpani Col Pass Trek of 24 days is a challenging adventure that spans the stunning landscapes of the Everest Khumbu Region in Nepal.
 The final phase of the journey takes you over the Amphu Labtsa Pass at 5,850 meters and into the picturesque Imjatse valley in the Everest Khumbu Region.
 We enter through the tranquil valleys and rhododendron trees and make our way to Lukla to fly back to Kathmandu.

 Highlights of Makalu Sherpani Col Pass Trek